Recent Grads: Giving Back to Pave the Way

 Assistant Director, Recent Graduate Giving (5th Reunion)

-I can help you … find meaningful ways to participate in the Stanford Fund if you have graduated in the past five years, can connect you to volunteer opportunities in class giving and the Young Alumni Philanthropy Council, and can answer any questions about the 5th reunion campaign.
+I can help you … find meaningful ways to participate in The Stanford Fund if you have graduated in the past five years, connect you to volunteer opportunities in class giving and the Young Alumni Philanthropy Council, and answer questions about the 5th reunion campaign.

 Ready to make a gift?